Skip to content

 Come and participate, you can find more information about all the events below!

-During the week of the event, the circular economy theme is also visible in the city in the bulletins, Facebook ja Instagram.
+The circular economy theme will also be featured during the event week. in city announcements, on the city's Facebook page ja on the city's Instagram page.
 Welcome to dive into the world of the circular economy!

 The traditional economic model is linear, where products are made, used and thrown away.
 It has guided the way we are and live, and shaped our perceptions that materials are worthless and unusable after their first use.
 The linear economic model is unsustainable for nature and humanity, as it is based on the overconsumption of natural resources.
 In order to preserve the opportunities to live a good life for future generations, we must move to a more environmentally sustainable economic model, the circular economy.